 I don’t wish to “interrogate” anything.
 Let the material be the material – this is FREEDOM.
 (Nevertheless, it can’t help but be an index of the Anthropocene and thus interrogate the poetics of late capitalism ugh I know, sorry not sorry.
 If I need to express myself in the parlance of the MFA Industrial Complex I can do that just fine, but not here.)

 That said, content must be (at minimum) at least as important as subject.
 Otherwise why visual art?
-Even better when the content is (becomes) the subject – that’s nice.
+Even better when the content is or becomes the subject.
 Viewers will overlay external meanings, generated out of their own subjectivities, regardless.
 This is DYNAMIC.